postmanlabs/labs-docs/v6/postman/collections/managing_collections.md

 **Note:** Postman offers different recovery plans for Free, Pro and Enterprise users.

-* If you have a Postman Free license, you can recover your one-day old collections.
+* Users on Postman Free license can recover one-day old collections.

-* If you have a Postman Pro license you get 15 days to recover your collections.
+* Users on Postman Pro license can recover collections up to 15-days.

-* If you have a Postman Enterprise license, you will get 30 days to recover your collections.
+* Users on Postman Enterprise license can recover collections up to 30-days.

 If your collection seems deleted and you are not able to recover from your deleted collections list, it is possible it is removed from a workspace rather than deleted.
 To check, navigate back to the main page of the web dashboard, then click `View all collections`.
 If listed, you can click on its share icon to move it back into a personal or shared workspace.